Codecademy/docs/content/javascript/concepts/modules/modules.md

 ---
-Title: 'Modules'
+Title: "Modules"
-Description: 'As the program grows bigger, it may contain many lines of code.
+Description: "As the program grows bigger, it may contain many lines of code.
 Instead of putting everything in a single file, modules can be used to separate codes in separate files as per their functionality.
 This makes the code more organized and easier to maintain.
 A module is a file that contains code that performs a specific task.
-A module may contain variables, functions, classes, etc. Suppose, a file named greetPerson.js contains the following code: js // Exporting a function export function greetPerson(name) { return Hi, ${name};'
+A module may contain variables, functions, classes, etc. Suppose, a file named greetPerson.js contains the following code: js // Exporting a function export function greetPerson(name) { return Hi, ${name};"
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Modules'
+  - "Modules"
 CatalogContent:
-  - 'introduction-to-javascript'
+  - "introduction-to-javascript"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 As the program grows bigger, it may contain many lines of code.
 Instead of putting everything in a single file, modules can be used to separate codes in separate files as per their functionality.
 This makes the code more organized and easier to maintain.